 Central to this paper is the extraction of time-dependent friction kernels $\Gamma(t)$ from the $Q(t)$ trajectories for each of the eight proteins.
-We describe the stochastic dynamics of $Q(t)$ by the one-dimensional generalised Langevin equation (GLE):
+We describe the stochastic dynamics of $Q(t)$ by the one-dimensional generalised Langevin equation (GLE)

 where $\Gamma(t)$ is the friction memory kernel, $F_R(t)$ is the random force term satisfying the fluctuation-dissipation theorem $\langle F_R(t) F_R(t^{\prime}) \rangle =k_{\rm{B}}T\Gamma(t - t^{\prime})$, $m$ is the effective mass of the reaction coordinate, and $U(Q)$ is the free energy profile.
-Eq.~\ref{GLE_intro} neglects non-linear friction and is therefore approximate \cite{Ayaz_2022}.
-There are various methods for extracting dynamic friction from discrete time-series trajectories \cite{Straub_1987,Daldrop_2018,Darve_2009}.
-We describe the method used here for extracting $\Gamma(t)$ from $Q(t)$ in detail in the SI (Section 2).
+Eq.~\ref{GLE_intro} neglects non-linear friction and is therefore approximate, but has been shown to be accurate for peptide \cite{Ayaz_2022} and chemical bond dynamics \cite{Brunig_2022}.
+There are various methods for extracting dynamic friction from discrete time-series trajectories \cite{Straub_1987, Daldrop_2017, Daldrop_2018, Kowalik_2019, Darve_2009}.
+We describe the method used for extracting $\Gamma(t)$ from $Q(t)$ in detail in the Supplementary Information Section 3.
 In short, we directly extract the running integral of the memory kernel $G(t)=\int_0^t \Gamma(t^{\prime})dt^{\prime}$ using a Volterra extraction scheme, which is suitable for arbitrary, non-linear, free-energy profiles $U(Q)$ \cite{Ayaz_2021, Kowalik_2019}.
 The memory kernel is then given by $\Gamma(t) = dG(t)/dt$, which is evaluated numerically.
-The memory kernel for the $\alpha_3$D protein, normalised by $\Gamma(0)$, is shown in Fig.~\ref{Fig_1}D. The dynamics of the $\alpha_3$D protein exhibit significant memory effects, which is clear from the inset, which shows that the running integral $G(t)$ plateaus after about 10 $\mu$s.
-We show the memory kernels for all proteins in the SI (Section 7). \\
+The memory kernel for the $\alpha_3$D protein, normalised by $\Gamma(0)$, is shown in Fig.~\ref{Fig_1}D. The dynamics of the $\alpha_3$D protein exhibit significant memory effects, which is clear from the inset, which shows that the running integral $G(t)$ plateaus only after about 10 $\mu$s.
+We show the memory kernels for all proteins in the Supplementary Information Section 4. \\